-Students who are approved for reinstatement will be required to pay a reinstatement fee equal to one-half of the then-current Thesis Research fee for one semester.
+Students who are approved for reinstatement will be required to pay a reinstatement fee, currently set at $1,475 for the 2018-19 academic year.
 A record of all breaks in registration will remain on the student's transcript.
 Approval of reinstatement after withdrawal for failure to register does not constitute an extension of the time permitted for completing a degree.
 Consequently students who have been reinstated will be expected to complete their degrees as if no break in registration had occurred.

 Students who desire to resume studies after having not been registered for more than three years dating from the end of the semester or summer term in which the student was last registered may not seek reinstatement, but must apply for readmission to the degree program as though they were newly-entering students.